BattletechModders/JK_Rarity/Z_Sab_JK_RarityTables/ReadMe.txt

 This mod relies on BTML / ModTek - as long as you have those, you can download the attached "Encounters.zip", then unzip and drop all 3 mod folders into the Battletech/Mods/ folder.

 This includes:
-BT1_4_MadlibsFix - this folder has the current version (1.0) by FrostRaptor Z_JK_AppearanceDates - this folder includes tags for the appearance year of various 'Mechs and Vehicles.
+Z_JK_AppearanceDates - this folder includes tags for the appearance year of various 'Mechs and Vehicles.
 This should prevent them from appearing prior to their cannon dates when active.
 Z_Sab_JK_RarityTables - this folder includes the lancedefs & tags for vanilla, Flashpoint DLC, JK_Variants & then multiple subfolders for all the wonderful work done by BloodyDoves, GentlePayload, Colo/MattyXR, SolahmaJoe, Dialcaliper and Haree78

 Note: in the Z_Sab_JK_RarityTables, there are multiple options for the JSON.
-Currently there are only files in the base folders - which cover 3025 rarity.
-In time, the 3039 and 3050 folders will be populated.
+Currently there are only files in the base folder  (which cover 3025 rarity), 3039 folder and the userAdded folder (this includes various homebrew or non-standard named 'Mechs/Vees).
+In time, the 3050 folder will also be populated.
 When those folders are activated, they will overwrite the older tags (where appropriate), so the folders should be applied in the order the relative JSON shows.

 Does it work with Vanilla?